Housing in Zurich 2026: renting as an expat - costs, process and what to expect

 Alternative locations with reasonable commutes

 The most significant cost reduction comes from looking beyond Zurich city limits.
 The commute corridor along the S-Bahn network extends 30–40 minutes in most directions with fast, frequent trains.
 Winterthur (30 minutes from Zurich HB) offers rents 25–35% below Zurich city for equivalent space.
 Baden (20 minutes), home to ABB's global headquarters, is a small city with a real community feel and significantly lower rents than Zurich.
 Schlieren and Dietikon (15 minutes) offer urban convenience at 20–30% lower prices.
-Zug (21 minutes) offers the tax advantage at higher prices than Zurich city.
+Zug (21 minutes) offers the tax advantage at higher prices than Zurich city as a cheaper alternative for those already employed in the canton.
 The trade-off is commute time against housing cost and tax rate.

 Frequently asked questions